Olical/react-faux-dom/README.md

 You can install the package `react-faux-dom` from npm as you usually would.
 Then use webpack or browserify (etc) to bundle the source into your build.
 If you need a pre-built UMD version you can use [npmcdn][].

-For example, https://npmcdn.com/react-faux-dom@2.5.0/dist/ReactFauxDOM.min.js fetches `v2.5.0` and https://npmcdn.com/react-faux-dom/dist/ReactFauxDOM.min.js fetches the latest version.
+ * You can fetch a version - https://npmcdn.com/react-faux-dom@2.5.0/dist/ReactFauxDOM.min.js
+ * Or a specific version - https://npmcdn.com/react-faux-dom/dist/ReactFauxDOM.min.js

 ## Usage